Bookmark saved

 "That's still a choice."

 She'd smiled at that—a real smile, not the performative one she used for briefings and public appearances.
-It had transformed her face, made her look her age for just a moment.
+It had transformed her face, made her look her age for a moment.
 "Maybe.
 Or maybe stubbornness isn't a choice.
-Maybe it's just who I am."
+Maybe that's who I am."

 "Then who you are is heroic."